Known as the Venice of the North, Bruges gets its name from the multiple canals…

 The Royal Palace is the administrative office of the King of Belgium and is used for hosting state events, but is not the official residence of the Royal Family.
 Essentially, this large edifice serves as the King’s “office”.
 Since 1965, the tradition has been that the Royal Palace is opened annually to the general public from the 21 July, Belgium’s National Holiday, to the beginning of September, which is when the Royals are away on their annual getaway.

-If you are traveling at a time when the Royal Palace is not open then the close by Magritte Museum makes a great alternative.
+If you are travelling at a time when the Royal Palace is not open then the close by Magritte Museum makes a great alternative.

 I am a big fan of the surrealist art form so the chance to visit a museum dedicated to Magritte’s work was something I could not resist.
 Magritte is known for his witty and thought-provoking images, often depicting ordinary objects in an unusual context.

 I really enjoyed the museum and it gives a good overview of Magritte’s life and works in a nice building.
 The exhibition rooms are somewhat darkened which really makes the works pop.
-The museum displays some of Magritte’s lesser known works.
+The museum displays some of Magritte’s lesser-known works.
 Most of the major works are not on display and are often out on loan to other museums.
-Nonetheless I enjoyed what was there and spent a good two hours soaking in the atmosphere and the enjoying the exhibition.
+Nonetheless, I enjoyed what was there and spent a good two hours soaking in the atmosphere and enjoying the exhibition.

 If you want more Magritte then you might be interested in visiting Magritte’s house which is now a museum.